 During the Russian Civil War, Red Army commander Vasily Chapaev was killed south of here, near the settlement now renamed Chapaev in his honour (on the way to Atyrau), while attempting to swim across the Ural River to escape White Army forces.
 He was later made into a cult figure by the Soviet propaganda machine.

 These days, with fish stocks low and trade moving by rail and road rather than river, Oral’s economy is fuelled by the massive Karachaganak oil and gas deposit operated from nearby Aksai.
+While the money is certainly more than welcome for many families, the assorted deaths and illnesses from the inevitable pollution that came along with the oil industry remains a source of contention.

 A walk through Oral